TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 * when event arrives to the node and the window is configured to emit the aggregate for every incoming event,
 * when the window is closed because of window timer expiration.
 This for example may happen if Session-window is closed after session time-out or 'at the end' of the Tumbling-window.
 It is important to note that in such a case a new event is generated.
 Its timestamp is equal to the time of the timer that generated it, not system time of the moment when it happened.
 In other words the timestamp of the newly generated event which contains the aggregate will continue to use the notion of time used by events which the aggregate window saw.

-With the exception of Sliding-Window when parameter `emitWhenEventLeft` is set to `false` all the variables defined upstream, in particular  `#input` and `#inputMeta` will NOT be available downstream.
+Except of Sliding-Window when parameter `emitWhenEventLeft` is set to `false` all the variables defined upstream, in particular  `#input` and `#inputMeta` will NOT be available downstream.

 ## Data used in the following examples